oconnor663/jacko.io/posts/snooze.md

 [`join_me_maybe`]: https://github.com/oconnor663/join_me_maybe/

-Like most "join" idioms today, this `join!` macro owns the futures that it polls, and there's no window for the caller to snooze anything.[^join_reference] It needs some real-world feedback before I can recommend it for general use, but it can currently tackle both [the original "Futurelock" `select!`][join_me_maybe_omicron] and [the `select!` that frustrated `moro` in mini-redis][join_me_maybe_mini_redis].
-There's a wide open design space for more concurrency patterns like this, and I think there's also room for [new language features] that could give us even more flexibility than `select!` does today.
+Like other "join" patterns, this `join!` macro owns the futures that it polls, so there's no risk of snoozing anything.[^join_reference] It needs some real-world feedback before I can recommend it for general use, but it can currently tackle both [the original "Futurelock" `select!`][join_me_maybe_omicron] and [the `select!` that frustrated `moro` in mini-redis][join_me_maybe_mini_redis].
+There's a wide open design space for more concurrency patterns like this, and there's also room for [new language features] here that could give us even more borrow checker flexibility.

 [join_me_maybe_mini_redis]: https://github.com/oconnor663/mini-redis/pull/1
 [join_me_maybe_omicron]: https://github.com/oconnor663/omicron/pull/1